Can you please introduce yourself

 Before leaving home in Italy, I was one kind of person, I was shy and scared and so many other things, and now, after having spent some time away, I am no longer like that, but as I keep on moving I keep on changing.

 So, who am I?
-What I am sure of is that my name is Carla F. that I was born in London but bred in Italy.
-That I will be smiling most of the day, most of the days in a year, and that I want to be an artist and that I am now, in the Peruvian Amazons, answering these questions, not sure yet where I’ll end up next.
+What I am sure of is that my name is Carla, I was born in London but bred in Italy, I will be smiling most of the day, most of the year, I want to be an artist and I am now, in the Peruvian Amazons, answering these questions, not sure yet where I’ll end up next.

 What is important for you to communicate through your art?